Gustavo Munúa

-Gustavo Adolfo Munúa Vera (born 27 January 1978) is a Uruguayan former footballer who played as a goalkeeper, currently manager of Argentine club Unión de Santa Fe.
+Gustavo Adolfo Munúa Vera (born 27 January 1978) is a Uruguayan former professional footballer who played as a goalkeeper, currently a manager.

-After starting out at Nacional he spent most of his professional career in Spain, mainly at Deportivo de La Coruña where he could never be a starter in six seasons.
+After starting out at Nacional he spent most of his career in Spain, mainly at Deportivo de La Coruña where he could never be a starter in six seasons.
 He also played in the country for Málaga and Levante, being first choice and appearing in 151 La Liga matches over one decade.

 An Uruguayan international for six years, Munúa represented the country at the 2002 World Cup.
+As manager, he had two spells at Nacional and also worked in the top divisions of Ecuador and Argentina.